-- As ground-nesting birds, the eggs and chicks of grouse are vulnerable to predation, and along with poor weather during the nesting season this can often lead to fluctuating population numbers.
+As ground-nesting birds, the eggs and chicks of grouse are vulnerable to predation, and along with poor weather during the nesting season this can often lead to fluctuating population numbers.
 The lawful control of predators such as foxes, carrion crows, stoats and weasels, is therefore essential, benefiting not just grouse, but also the many other species of ground nesting birds which share the moorland habitat.
 These include red listed species of the highest conservation concern, such as black grouse, lapwing, skylark, curlew, grey partridge, and the UK's smallest bird of prey, the merlin.
-Research has shown that merlin numbers have doubled on grouse moors in the last 20 years, compared to elsewhere where their numbers have more than halved. - Peer reviewed scientific research by the Game and Wildlife Conservation Trust has shown that on moors managed for grouse shooting, ground nesting birds such as curlew and lapwing, which are amongst our species of the highest conservation concern, are 3.5 times more likely to raise chicks successfully.
-A survey of upland breeding birds in parts of England and Scotland also found that the densities of golden plover, curlew, redshank and lapwing were up to five times greater on managed grouse moors compared to unmanaged moorland. - Black grouse, a species of the highest conservation concern, also benefits from this management.
+Research has shown that merlin numbers have doubled on grouse moors in the last 20 years, compared to elsewhere where their numbers have more than halved.

+- Peer reviewed scientific research by the Game and Wildlife Conservation Trust has shown that on moors managed for grouse shooting, ground nesting birds such as curlew and lapwing, which are amongst our species of the highest conservation concern, are 3.5 times more likely to raise chicks successfully.
+A survey of upland breeding birds in parts of England and Scotland also found that the densities of golden plover, curlew, redshank and lapwing were up to five times greater on managed grouse moors compared to unmanaged moorland. - A new GWCT study published in March 2025, which revisits an earlier predation control experiment undertaken in North Northumberland in the earlier 2000s, reveals the devastating ecological impact of the withdrawal of legal predator control.
+During the original experiment, foxes and crows were controlled and ground-nesting birds experienced a dramatic improvement in breeding success.
+Populations of moorland species such as curlew, lapwing, golden plover, and red grouse all saw significant increases.
+However, within just a decade of stopping predator management, the situation was completely reversed.
+Fox numbers rose by 78%, and Carrion Crows by 127%.
+Meanwhile black grouse and grey partridge became locally extinct.
+Red grouse numbers dropped by 71%, golden plover by 81%, snipe by 76%, curlew by 24%, and lapwing by 58%.
+Importantly, the habitat was largely unchanged.
+One part of the study measured the height of dominant vegetation and there was no significant difference at the start and end of the period suggesting that the cessation of predator control was the key driver in bird declines. - Black grouse, a species of the highest conservation concern, also benefits from this management.
 With a population that has declined 50 percent nationally, 96 percent of the surviving male black grouse in the North of England are found adjacent to moorland that is managed for red grouse, thanks to the management of predators.
-Black grouse are usually found on the lower parts of moorland where the need for predator control, including the use of humane restraints, is particularly important.

-- Humane restraints have been shown to exceed the requirements set out in the Agreement on International Human Trapping Standards (AIHTS), are used to target individual species, and are an irreplaceable tool used in the conservation of many of our rarest species and in the protection of livestock.
+Black grouse are usually found on the lower parts of moorland where the need for predator control, including the use of humane restraints, is particularly important. - Humane restraints have been shown to exceed the requirements set out in the Agreement on International Human Trapping Standards (AIHTS), are used to target individual species, and are an irreplaceable tool used in the conservation of many of our rarest species and in the protection of livestock.
 They are of vital importance to wildlife management, increasing biodiversity and protecting vulnerable species. - The scientific research that has gone into investigating humane restraints is unparallelled when compared to other methods of generalist predator control.
 Indeed, the conclusion that humane restraints exceed AIHTS standards is corroborated by both a Defra trial and the peer-reviewed study by Short et al., Wildlife Society Bulletin, 2012.
 Through the use of humane restraints, the government can bolster conservation efforts which are designed to protect and reverse the decline of our rarest species.